 Federal-Mogul revalued the four million stock options granted to Mr. Alapont at March 23, 2010, resulting in a revised fair value of \$27 million.
 This amount was reclassified from accounts payable, accrued expenses and other liabilities to partners' equity due to their equity award status.
 As these stock options were fully vested as of March 23, 2010, no further expense related to these stock options will be recognized.
-These options had no intrinsic value as of September 30, 2011 and an intrinsic value of \$5 million as of December 31, 2010.
+Federal-Mogul recognized \$4 million and \$22 million in expense associated with these stock options during the years ended December 31, 2010 and 2009, respectively.
+These options had no intrinsic value as of December 31, 2011 and an intrinsic value of \$5 million as of December 31, 2010.
 These options expire on December 27, 2014.
-None of the stock options have been exercised or forfeited as of September 30, 2011.
+None of these stock options have been exercised or forfeited as of December 31, 2011.